Prehistoric music: Egypt

 In prehistoric Egypt, music and chanting were commonly used in magic and rituals.
 The ancient Egyptians credited the goddess Bat with the invention of music.
 The cult of Bat was eventually syncretised into that of Hathor because both were depicted as cows.
 Hathor's music was believed to have been used by Osiris as part of his effort to civilise the world.
 The lion-goddess Bastet was also considered a goddess of music.
 Rhythms during this time were unvaried and music served to create rhythm.
 Small shells were used as whistles.
 During the predynastic period of Egyptian history, funerary chants continued to play an important role in Egyptian religion and were accompanied by clappers or a flute.
 Despite the lack of physical evidence in some cases, Egyptologists theorise that the development of certain instruments known of the Old Kingdom period, such as the end-blown flute, took place during this time.

+Libya

+Excavations in 1969 found a 90-115,000 year old bone flute fragment in the Haua Fteah cave in Libya.
+It has one manmade punctured hole, which resembles similar bone flutes found in Europe and the Mediterranean.
+The exact species the bone comes from is unknown, but it seems to have come from a large bird.

+Southern Africa

+The peoples of Southern Africa in the South Africa, Zimbabwe, and Zambia region used bone, clay, and metal for creating instruments, as idiophones and aerophones were the two types of instruments that were made.
+Spinning disks, bone tubes, and a bullroarer were found in the Southern and Western Capes of South Africa that date back from 2525±85 BP - 1732 AD.
+There were also many more bone tubes found in the Matjes River which may have been used for flutes, trumpets, whistles, bells, and mbira keys.
+Numerous mbira keys were found in Zimbabwe that date back to 210±90 BP - Later Iron Age.